Membership Inference Attacks on Recommender System: A Survey: Evaluation

+A higher ASR indicates that the attack can more effectively distinguish members from non-members, reflecting stronger attack capability.

-To verify the effectiveness of these MIAs, they are seen as binary classification to be evaluate.
-We summarize the common evaluation metric. \textbf{AUC (ROC AUC).} Area under the ROC curve; a threshold-independent summary of performance across all decision thresholds and interpretable as the probability that a randomly chosen positive is scored higher than a randomly chosen negative.
+\textbf{AUC (ROC-AUC).}\cite{zhang2021membership,wang2022debiasing,zhu2023membership,10.1145/3726302.3730086} Area under the ROC curve; a threshold-independent summary of performance across all decision thresholds and interpretable as the probability that a randomly chosen positive is scored higher than a randomly chosen negative.

-\textbf{F1-score.} Harmonic mean of precision and recall:
+\textbf{F1-score.}\cite{yuan2023interaction} Harmonic mean of precision and recall:

 balancing both types of errors into a single score in \([0,1]\).